Sunk Cost Fallacy: When to Quit and When to Persist

 The sunk cost fallacy is particularly destructive in investing.
 You buy a stock at £50.
 It drops to £30.
 Rather than evaluating whether the stock is worth buying at £30 right now, you hold on, waiting to "get back to even."

-This is irrational.
-Your purchase price is irrelevant to the stock's future prospects.
+This is irrational - and it is a textbook case of anchoring bias: your purchase price is mathematically irrelevant to the stock's future prospects.
 The only question is: given what you know today, is this stock a better use of your capital than the alternatives?

 Think about it using expected value.
 If the stock has a 40% chance of recovering to £50 and a 60% chance of falling to £20, the expected value of holding is: